jonlpersson/ed-latimore/site/_posts/2015-12-01-5-easy-ways-to-finally-quit-porn.md

 If pornography is as addictive as nicotine, then sex is like a vape.
 At first, it will not satisfy you the way masturbation to a digital fantasy will, but eventually, you will prefer this to porn as long as you don't relapse.

-This is why I think it's important to meet women as a means to getting off of porn.
+This is why I think it's important to meet women as a means to get off of porn.
 Not vice-versa.
 It makes the transition to a pornless state MUCH easier if you have something instead of nothing at all.

 ***I don't care for most of the pick-up and dating industry, but one solid guy in this realm is Troy Francis.
 He's got a great collection of programs to help you authentically talk to women so you meet one to replace your dependency on porn.
 There is no replacement for physical intimacy.
 [Check out his program here.](https://gumroad.com/a/18977907/oiVmn){: target="_blank" rel="noopener noreferrer"}***